Bookbot

 • 14 hodin čítania

+POWER.
+CORRUPTION.
+CONSPIRACY.
+BUSINESS AS USUAL.
 Two corpses.
 A country on the edge of a political precipice.
 A conspiracy so bold it would make Machiavelli wince.
-Andrew Marr's debut novel imagines what really might be going on behind the door of 10 Downing Street.
-When a young investigative reporter is found dead on the streets of London few people notice.
+The first novel from Britain's most celebrated political commentator is a gleefully twisted take on what goes on behind the door of 10 Downing Street.
+When a young investigative reporter is found dead on the streets of London, few people notice.
 But when another body - minus its head and hands - is washed up on the banks of the Thames, its grisly condition arouses a little more interest.
 There appears to be no connection between the two dead men.
-But, unsuspected by the electorate, there is a shocking and dangerous secret at the very heart of government.
-While the United Kingdom approaches a crucial and delicately-balanced referendum on Europe, a group of ruthlessly determined individuals will stop at nothing - including murder - to prevent the truth from getting out.
+But, unsuspected by the electorate,there is a shocking and dangerous secret at the very heart of government.
+While the United Kingdom approaches a crucial and delicately balanced referendum on Europe,a group of ruthlessly determined individuals will stop at nothing - including murder - to prevent the truth from getting out.
 Andrew Marr's first novel is a gleefully twisted spin through the corridors of power.
-Making full use of his unrivalled inside knowledge of the British political scene, Marr has threaded his wickedly clever thriller with a distinctive strand of pitch-black humour, to offer an irreverent glimpse behind the parliamentary curtain.
+Making full use of his unrivalled inside knowledge of the British political scene, Marr has threaded his wickedly clever thriller with a distinctive strand of pitch-black humour,to offer an irreverent glimpse behind the parliamentary curtain.

 • The real Elizabeth